Sorcery (band): Band members history

 Sorcery's drummer Perry (Pere') Morris, was from Sherman Oaks, California.
-He played on all of Sorcery's albums.
-He was an AFTRA, SAG, and Local 47 Musicians Union member in Hollywood California.
-Morris was working as an "In-House" studio musician at Universal Studio's, when Sorcery members Taylor, King and Magee asked him to join the band.
+He played on all of Sorcery's early albums.
+He was a Local 47 Musicians Union member in Hollywood California.
 Morris also handled the business for the band.
-Utilizing his business background and industry contacts, he booked all the Hollywood "Whiskey", "Roxy" and "Starwood" shows for the band.
+Utilizing his business background and industry contacts, he booked all the Hollywood "Whiskey", "Roxy" and "Starwood" and other shows for the band.
 Morris then secured a Management Company for the Sorcery group, with William Nelson, owner of "ORR" management, in Beverly Hills.
 William Nelson obtained the Stunt Rock movie and record deal for the band.
 Morris booked the band for the two Dick Clark TV special shows (1982 and 1983) for Sorcery, and in 1983 he made the Rocktober Blood movie deal for the band.
 Morris died in March 2020.

-Sorcery's bass player Richie King, is from Sherman Oaks.
-King played on all the Sorcery albums.
-King connected with both Huff and Magie in August 1975.
-After playing several gigs it was clear Sorcery needed a new drummer.
-That was when King suggested Morris to Huff and Magie and, by the end of 1975, Morris was in the band.
-Starting fresh in 1976 Sorcery was now complete.
-King played early Pre CBS Fender Precision bass guitar in the studio and on stage.
-King's stage amp set up was two Early Ampeg SVT amps, with 16X10" speakers, 2X15" speakers and 2X18" speakers.
-He was later endorsed by B.C.
-Rich guitar company.
-The B.C.
-Rich guitar company made the first custom built Stealth bass guitar (featured on the cover of Vintage Guitar magazine, see November 2008) in King's honor, as they were fans of his bass playing and Sorcery.

 Sorcery band members Taylor, King and Morris also appear in the 1984 film Rocktober Blood as the "Headmistress" Band.
 They also are the musicians that wrote and recorded the majority of that film's soundtrack LP in 1984.